 The marketing niche included any blog with a focus on marketing and business topics.
 This included SEO, blogging, social media marketing, and small business.

-There were no gray areas in defining the blogs that fell into the niches of personal finance, food, and travel
+There were no gray areas in defining the blogs that fell into the niches of personal finance, food, and travel.

 Which Niche had the Most Bloggers Making $2000+ Per Month?

-Which blogging niche makes the most money?
+Which blogging niche is the most lucrative?

 Which Niche had the Highest Median Monthly Income?